 Applied Legal Studies

-The Government Department offers a program in Applied Legal Studies for students seeking positions in law offices, government agencies, corporations, or other careers working with the law.
+The Government Department offers a program in Applied Legal Studies for students seeking positions as paralegals in law offices, government agencies, corporations, or other careers working with the law.
 Flexible options include:

 - Bachelor's Degree in Applied Legal Studies